Ceramides in Skin Care

 Where do Ceramides Come From?

-Ceramides are a lipid that is naturally synthesized by the body under normal circumstances.
-There are many types of them, and there are different enzymes involved in their genesis.
+Ceramides are synthesized by the body under normal circumstances, but synthesis can be decreased which leads to dry skin.
+There are many types of ceramides, and each has different enzymes involved in their genesis.
 The primary enzyme involved in ceramide synthesis is called palmitoyl transferase.
 (4).

 When the skin barrier is damaged, these enzymes go into overdrive to create new lipids for barrier repair.
 (5)

-Ceramides used in skin care products are often harvested from microorganisms, plants, or produced synthetically in a lab.
-For this reason, (if you consider microorganisms animals) they are not always a vegan ingredient.
-Skin care product labels do not indicate whether ceramides are of vegan origin, so if this is a concern to you, try to only use pseudoceramides instead.
+Ceramides used in skin care products are often harvested from microorganisms, animals, plants, or produced synthetically in a lab.
+For this reason, they are not always a vegan ingredient.
+Animal brain ceramides were often found in skincare products until mad cow disease became an issue.
+Then more ceramide skincare became laboratory made which is why pseudoceramides are now so popular.
+Skin care product labels do not indicate whether ceramides are of laboratory, plant or an animal origin, so if this is a concern to you, try to only use pseudoceramides instead like those found in the skin care brand Zerafite.

 Benefits